jmanuel1/todoer/README.md

   valid path).
 * Each to-do item created from the subject and date of the thread.

+## Installation

+Download a release from [the releases page](https://github.com/jmanuel1/todoer/releases) or clone the repository using `git clone https://github.com/jmanuel1/todoer.git`.
+If you downloaded a release, unzip into a folder.

+In the folder containing the release, run `yarn build`.
+Next, open Mailspring.
+In the menu, choose `Developer > Install a Plugin...`.
+Then choose the folder containing the plugin.
+Note that installation might freeze Mailspring for a while.

 ## Development

 Development should be done under Node **10.10+**.